Mt. Sterling High School

 The Mt.
-Sterling High School building is located along Maysville Road in Mt.
+Sterling High School is a former school turned assisted living facility, medical office and apartment complex in Mt.
 Sterling, Kentucky.

-Property was acquired along Maysville Road in 1889 and the first permanent structure was erected.1 The three-story building was completed for $15,000.
+The property was acquired along Maysville Road in 1889 and the first permanent structure was erected.
+1 The three-story building was completed for $15,000.
 Its first commencement was held in June 1891.

 In 1912, the school was expanded with a three-story structure to the immediate south and was connected to the older building by a pedestrian walkway.1 The new building was used for high school students, while the other building remained in use for junior high school students.
 Elementary and middle school pupils were relocated to the Mapleton School, formerly known as the Mt.
 Sterling Collegiate Institute on Holt Street.3 4

 Mt.
-Sterling High School closed in 1975 when the new Montgomery County High School opened along the bypass.12 The structure was reused for Miller Middle School until the 1980s.
+Sterling High School closed in 1975 when a new Montgomery County High School opened.
+12 The existing building was reused for Miller Middle School until the 1980’s.

-In February XXXX, Lexington developer Daren Turner purchased the shuttered high school with plans to renovate it for medical offices.11 Phase I of the project involved gutting the former kitchen for use by Sterling Health Solutions, who intended to use the facility for an 8,600 square-foot clinic.
+Lexington developer Daren Turner purchased the shuttered high school with plans to renovate it for medical offices.
+11 Phase I of the project involved gutting the former kitchen for use by Sterling Health Solutions, who intended to use the facility for an 8,600 square-foot clinic.
 Phase II included selective demolition and the gutting of the remainder of the property for possible use as an assisted living facility.

 An open house for Sterling Meadows was held on March 20, 2014.